kennystrawnmusic/cryptos/README.md

 * Interrupts
 * ACPI tables/AML parsing
 * Disk I/O (AHCI — driver is based on a port of the one already used in [Aero](https://github.com/Andy-Python-Programmer/aero) which is also GPLv3)
+* XHCI — use [a crate](https://github.com/rust-osdev/xhci) for this and can properly detect hardware, but still have to figure out how to turn those enumerations into actual I/O (which involves creating MSI-X handlers, and I've yet to see any `extern "x86-interrupt"` examples of this)

 ## Written but not tested